Documentation Index

 2. Open your Tenant or Environment Settings.

-• Tenant Settings: Cick on the Settings icon next to your Tenant Name on the top right.
+• Tenant Settings: Click on the Settings icon in the Tenant Navigation bar on the left.

 4. Click the Download dropdown and select Helm.